-The clinic offers an Internship in Couples and Family Psychology with application for provisional membership with APPIC.
+Lorenz offers an Internship in Couples and Family Psychology.
 The placement starts in September each year and requires a full-time, year-long commitment.
 Interns function in an applied, clinical role and receive structured training in the provision of direct client contact with contextually-informed psychotherapy, psychological assessment, and supervision.
 Interns present at the clinic’s grand rounds and provide a limited number of didactics in the larger training program.

 The internship features a rich invited speaker series, monthly grand rounds, and regular case consultation in addition to seminars in systems, couples therapy, assessment, and clinical supervision.

 The internship is in the spirit of a practitioner-scholar model and requires enrollment in a doctoral degree from an APA/CPA-accredited graduate program in counseling, clinical, or school psychology.
-The strongest candidates for this specialty fellowship typically have graduate-level training in family therapy in addition to psychology.
+The strongest candidates for this specialty internship typically have graduate-level training in family therapy in addition to psychology.
 Applications must be completed through APPIC’s AAPI portal with the appropriate letters of recommendation and integrated report.
 The internship includes a competitive annual stipend and requires a full-time, year-long commitment.
-Admission is competitive, as we select from a national pool of family specialists.
-The internship placement is not yet APA accredited or APPIC listed; the clinic is in application for provisional membership with APPIC for the 2020-2021 match cycle.
+Admission is competitive, as we select from a national pool of those with additional training in delivering services to children, families, and/or couples.
+The clinic has submitted an application for provisional APPIC membership for the 2020-2021 match cycle and is awaiting decision.
 The placement is designed to meet the predoctoral requirements for licensure as a psychologist in Minnesota.
 Consultation with graduate school programs will occur throughout the internship to ensure that the intern is making progress toward graduation upon completion of the internship.